-There are no rail level crossings in the vicinity of the Project or its frontage, and no new railway crossings are proposed for the Project.
-Therefore, no assessment is necessary in accordance with the 'Australian Level Crossing Assessment'.
+In the previous Transport Impact Assessment, there was no rail level crossing in the vicinity of the Project or its frontage, and no new railway crossings are proposed for the Project.
+Therefore, no assessment was necessary in accordance with the 'Australian Level Crossing Assessment'.